tim0g/timog.org/content/en/news/The TNVS Industry Provided Jobs for Thousands of Drivers Then the Pandemic Came/index.md

 ---
-title: "The TNVS Industry Provided Jobs for Thousands of Drivers.
-Then the Pandemic Came."
+title: "The TNVS industry provided jobs for thousands of drivers.
+Then the pandemic came."
-linkTitle: ""
+linkTitle: "TNVS drivers after a year of pandemic"
 date: 2021-04-17
 author: "Immanuel Joshua Estrada, [Philippine Collegian](https://phkule.org/)"
 description: TNVS drivers had been placed in a precarious situation as demand for their service dipped due to the pandemic.
 A year after a lockdown was first declared, their situation is still far from ideal.